 The NWMO will not study a specific location for the mausoleum until the federal government okays its favoured form of long-term storage.

-9 million bundles of waste uranium fuel are now stored temporarily on site at Canada's 22 nuclear reactors, largely in concrete casks inside ordinary metal sheds on the surface.
+About 1.9 million bundles of waste uranium fuel are now stored temporarily on site at Canada's 22 nuclear reactors, largely in concrete casks inside ordinary metal sheds on the surface.
 The waste can remain dangerously radioactive for as long as 100 centuries.

 More than $800 million has already been spent by Atomic Energy of Canada Ltd., Ontario Power Generation and others since 1978 on research into storing waste fuel bundles deep in the shield.
 A federal environment assessment a decade ago also backed the shield's granite as the safest place.

 But a May 2005 NWMO report to the federal government first raised the distant prospect of instead burying the waste fuel in a type of sedimentary rock underneath southern Ontario and Quebec and along the western shore of James and Hudson Bay.

 The 2006 annual report touts this idea more forcefully, saying this is where the organization focused its technical research over the year.
 The report was released on the NWMO website last week with minimal publicity.

 "Work being done in several countries is showing that sedimentary rock is a potentially suitable host rock formation for a deep repository.
 Switzerland and France are among countries which are focusing their research efforts on sedimentary formations," the report says.